The 16 Best Destinations to Visit for a Warm Christmas

 NOLA heats up the season for a Cajun Christmas that's not too hot, not too cold.
 Throughout December, check out free Christmas New Orleans Style concerts in the historic St. Louis Cathedral in Jackson Square; then join the carolers in the square for a massive singalong the Sunday before Christmas.
 On Christmas Eve, a centuries-old tradition of bonfires on the levees of the Mississippi River light the way for Papa Noel, as Santa is known locally.
 Check out more warm weather destinations for a sunny Christmas.

-It’s summer in the southern hemisphere, so for Australians, Christmas means balmy weather and beach days.
-You’ll probably catch locals surfing in Santa hats, playing backyard cricket, and heading out for Christmas Eve “prawn runs.”
-Sydney gets especially decked for the holidays, with illuminated decorations throughout downtown, musical events, and even Christmas “lunch” (the main holiday meal) at STUDIO Sydney Tower with a view of the harbor.
+It's summer in the southern hemisphere, so for Australians, Christmas means balmy weather and beach days.
+You'll probably catch locals surfing in Santa hats, playing backyard cricket, and heading out for Christmas Eve "prawn runs."
+Sydney gets especially decked for the holidays, with illuminated decorations throughout downtown, musical events, and even Christmas "lunch" (the main holiday meal) at STUDIO Sydney Tower with a view of the harbor.
 And like the English, Aussies celebrate Boxing Day, December 26, with more opportunities for street parties and barbecues.
+Sydney is one of the most popular travel destinations in Australia.

 Where else can you surf in the morning and ski in the afternoon?
 With its mild climate and mountains not far away, L.A. is the best of both worlds.
 Skate in an outdoor rink on a sunny day, enjoy holiday events at Disneyland and Universal Studios, witness the splendor of the nightly Newport Beach Christmas Boat Parade, and see Las Posadas, a traditional presentation of the journey of Mary and Joseph on the nine nights leading up to Christmas.
 Then, stick around for the Rose Parade in Pasadena on New Year's Day.
 Find out the best Christmas town in every state in the United States.